India

 Applying for an electronic visa for India

-When travelling to India you need a visa.
-Since 2015 it has been possible to apply for a visa online, the so-called e-visa.
-With an e-visa you can stay in India for sixty days.
-This applies to both adults and children, even when children are listed in a parent’s passport.
-When applying for an e-visa, make sure your passport is valid long enough.
-Your passport must be valid for at least six months after your arrival in India.
+When traveling to India, you need a visa.
+Since 2015, it has been possible to apply online for what is known as an e visa.
+This has made the process much easier for travelers who want to arrange everything in advance.
+With an e visa, you are allowed to stay in India for up to sixty days.
+This rule applies to both adults and children, even if children are listed in a parent’s passport.

 Things to see and do in North India travelinmypocket